Frequently Asked Questions

 A: Vaults and urn vaults are only required for burials, so they will always be a cemetery expense regardless of who they are purchased from.

 Q: A cemetery receipt can be obtained however, it will reflect our cost not the retail cost.
 Will that affect the amount of financial assistance provided by the state, or are you looking for proof that our funeral home did in fact purchase the vault?

 A: The amounts on receipts are not always expected to be the same as the charge on the contract.
 Per the Federal Funeral Rule on price lists, the amount charged can be at your cost or higher as long as your price list identifies it as a markup; however, remember that the contract and claim form must match.
 Yes, the state is trying to verify that the funeral home did indeed pay for the listed cemetery expenses.

 Q: What is the generally anticipated turnaround time for claims, assuming that you receive all information necessary at the time of submission?

 A: The state’s goal is to process/send to Accounts Payable all received claims (that are in proper form) within 14 days of receipt.
 Accounts Payable’s goal is within 35 days of their receipt of an approved claim.
 For more information, go to firstname.lastname@example.org.

 Q: When did the state stop accepting old claim forms?

-A: As of March 6, 2017, the state no longer accepts the old claim forms.
+A: We will be accepting old claim forms until July 1, 2020.
 New claim forms can be obtained on line at IN.gov forms (http://www.in.gov/fssa/forms.htm).
-Search with form number 35937.
+Search for form number 35937.

 Q: Does a W-9 form need to be included with each claim?